 This commitment to handcrafted quality did not, however, prevent the Shakers from using modern tools to help them with production.
 They were happy to use labour saving devices, stating that the utility of the tools allowed them to be used.
 In fact they handcrafted many of their own tools.
 It certainly did not detract from the finished articles which are still incredibly popular in the US.

 Here, the Shaker style is best known in kitchen cabinetry and we offer a number of options that take inspiration from these original craftsmen.
-The standard Shaker style kitchen will use a framework around a plain central panel on both the drawer fronts and the doors.
+The standard Shaker style kitchen uses a framework around a plain central panel on both the drawer fronts and the doors.
 To improve on this is difficult, but we also add grooves and chamfers to our doors to bring them to life and to add extra detail.

 These days, Shaker kitchen doors are produced using more modern materials including MDF and vinyl finishes.
 This makes the modern versions more easily manufactured, long lasting and cheaper than solid wood.
-However the principles that guide the Shakers are still there - the doors are simple and minimalist, well made and constructed and practical and easy to use.
+However the principles that guide the Shakers are still there.
+The doors are simple and minimalist, well made and constructed and practical and easy to use.
 You can also add versatile and easy to use in any kitchen to that list.